openownership/data-standard/docs/schema/guidance/information-updates.rst

 Error correction
 ++++++++++++++++

-Errors in published data may be due to mistakes at the point of information disclosure, or to the mis-processing of information by the data management system.
+Errors in published data may be due to mistakes at the point of information disclosure, or the mis-processing of information by the data management system.
 In either case, errors SHOULD be corrected by the issuing of new statements:

 - including an :any:`annotation <schema-annotation>` with the ``motivation`` 'correcting' and a ``description`` of the correction.
 - with an updated ``publicationDetails.publicationDate``